baites/baites.github.io/_posts/2030-01-15-string-hashing-and-palindromes.md

 ## Introduction

 This blog started after I came up with a way of using string hashing to solve the Longest palindromic substring problem[^1] from leetcode[^2].
-I studied the use of hashing to detect palindrome because I did not see any reference in any of my usual books about algorithms.
-However, eventually, I found out that identifying palindromic strings with hashing is a relatively known tool used in competitive coding, as I will be referring throughout this post.
+I decided to document the use of hashing to detect palindromes because I did not find much information in my usual books about algorithms.
+However, eventually, I found out that identifying palindromic strings with hashing is a relatively well known tool used in competitive coding.

 In this blog post, I discuss how to hash string with polyhash, its properties, and its relationship with palindromes.
-I will also give the necessary steps to solve the following problem as an example of the power of this tool:
+I examples of problems that can be solved with this power of this tool:

 * Longest palindromic substring (a medium-difficult problem from leetcode[^2]).
 * Shortest palindrome (a hard-difficult problem from leetcode[^3]).
 * Palindrome degree (a codeforces' problem with difficulty x2200[^4])

-I want to be sure we are on the same page here, so let me define what a palindrome or a palindromic string is.
+I want to be sure that we are all on the same page here, so let me define what a palindrome or a palindromic string is.

 > **Definitions**: For a string \\|S\\| of length \\|L\\|, I define its **reverse string** to the string \\|R\\| of the same length such as \\|R[i] = S[L-i-1]\\|.
 A string \\|S\\| is **a palindrome** if it is equal to its reverse string or \\|S = R\\|.

-I this post, I am enumerating the elements of a string using a [zero-based numbering system](https://en.wikipedia.org/wiki/Zero-based_numbering).
+**Note**: I am enumerating the elements of a string using a [zero-based numbering system](https://en.wikipedia.org/wiki/Zero-based_numbering).

 ## Hashing strings with polyhash

 ### Polyhash definition

-Let me start with polyhash shown below.
+Let me start with the definition of polyhash.

 > **Definition:** Given a string \\|S\\| of length \\|L\\|, the polyhash \\|H(S)\\| of that string is give by
 >